fnauman/ML_alpha2/README.md

 [colab-badge]: https://colab.research.google.com/assets/colab-badge.svg
 [colab-url]: https://colab.research.google.com/github/fnauman/ML_alpha2/blob/master/vertical_profiles.ipynb

-(Click the Binder or Colab link to open the notebooks work with them in the cloud.)
+(Click the Binder or Colab link to open the notebooks and work with them in the cloud.)

 This repository holds interactive python notebooks in relation to the "Exploring helical dynamos with machine learning" article.